 White cats, with their soft, pristine coats and uniquely colored eyes are basically works of feline art!
-But these kitties are most than just good looks.
+But these kitties are more than just good looks.
 In fact, white cats have a pretty presidential history and are considered good luck all around the world.

-Want to learn more?
-Read on for some fascinating facts (and adorable pictures, obviously) of beautiful white cats and kittens.Continue to 2 of 9 below.
+Get ready for some fascinating facts (and adorable pictures, obviously) of beautiful white cats and kittens.Continue to 2 of 9 below.

 02 of 09